 In this week's episode of the Driving Law podcast, I speak with Paul Doroshenko of Acumen Law Corporation about a few issues we have previously covered.
 We start with an update on red light speed cameras in British Columbia, as well as a discussion of the fallout surrounding Edmonton's use of noise detection cameras and devices.
 Then, we recap Talk Like a Pirate Day.
 Finally, Paul and I talk about Bill C-75, which we had discussed in Episode 1.

-You can catch this week's episode on iTunes, SoundCloud, or on PlayerFM.
+You can follow us on iTunes, PlayerFM, or on SoundCloud.

 Vancouver Criminal Lawyer with a focus on impaired driving, marijuana legalization and related issues, and immediate roadside prohibition defence.